JackMoffat/Mu4Easy/README.md

 The maildir-utils and mu4e packages are essential, and Isync is what allows us to keep copies of our email offline.

-TODO: make sure mu4e install works in this fashion

     sudo apt install maildir-utils mu4e isync